 Another beach worth visiting is Praia da Arrifana, where the conditions make it a surfer’s paradise.
 The sandy beach is set below high, crumbling black cliffs, which shelter a tiny fishing harbour.

 We would certainly recommend hiring a car.

-The area surrounding Aljezar is a natural park, and the nearest strip of coastline is home to some of the most pristine and scenic beaches in Europe.
+The area surrounding Aljezar is a nature park, and the nearest strip of coastline is home to some of the most pristine and scenic beaches in Europe.

 Don’t expect exclusive restaurants in Aljezar.